A. Roberto Frisancho: Career

 In 1969, he received his Ph.D. in Anthropology from Pennsylvania State University and subsequently became a Research Scientist at the University of Michigan Center for Human Growth and Development and Assistant Professor of Anthropology at the Department of Anthropology.
 In 1972 he was named Fellow of the American Association for the Advancement of Science.

 He was the recipient of the LS&A Excellence in Education Award in 1996, 1997, and 1998, and the Amoco Distinguished Faculty Achievement Award in 1997.
 In 1999 he was named the Arthur A. Thurnau Professor of Anthropology.
-In June 2006, he was awarded the title of Honorary Professor of Anthropology of the National University of San Antonio Abad of Cusco, Perú and in April 2008 received the Franz Boas Distinguished Achievement Award from the American Human Biology Association.
+In June 2006, he was awarded the title of Honorary Professor of Anthropology of the National University of San Antonio Abad of Cusco and in April 2008 received the Franz Boas Distinguished Achievement Award from the American Human Biology Association.
 In 2013, he received the Charles Darwin Lifetime Achievement Award bestowed by the American Association of Physical Anthropologists.

 His research interest focuses on the connection between biology, evolution and culture in determining the expression of biological traits.
 His approach seeks to evaluate contemporary biological traits as byproducts of past biological adaptations both in contemporary and evolutionary perspective.
 He is also interested in anthropometric standards for the evaluation of child and adult growth and nutritional status.